cagla-su/Linux-Gaming-Guide/README.md

 +--------------------------+

 ```
-- You **do not** have to do anything to install WINE.
+- You **do not have to do anything** to install WINE.
 WINE is installed **automatically** when you install a gaming software.
 ## Warning For NVIDIA Users
 - NVIDIA is **phasing out** the **proprietary** drivers for their **4xxx** and **5xxx** series because NVIDIA is attempting to be **more open source** for their **recent and future cards**.
 However, **for older cards**, you still have to use **proprietary** drivers for **better compatibility and performance**.
-- Also, you **should not use Wayland** unless you use one of the recent NVIDIA GPUs that are mentioned because it is likely for you to experience **glitches and/or performance issues**.
+- Also, you **should not use Wayland** unless you use one of the recent NVIDIA GPUs that are mentioned above because it is likely for you to experience **glitches and/or performance issues**.
 Using **X11** is a better option for now.
 # Get Started
 - **1 -** [Installing Vulkan Drivers](https://github.com/cagla-su/Linux-Gaming-Guide?tab=readme-ov-file#installing-vulkan-drivers)
 - **2 -** [Installing Gaming Software](https://github.com/cagla-su/Linux-Gaming-Guide?tab=readme-ov-file#installing-gaming-software)